-The Windows Store enables users to easily reinstall an app directly via the Store, just like they did when they acquired the app the first time, except they will not be charged for the app again.
+Users can reinstall an app directly using the Store, just like they did when they acquired the app the first time, except they won’t be charged for the app again.

 Spotlight

-The "Spotlight" page in the Windows Store displays every time a user enters the Store.
-This helps them discover the most relevant, new, and noteworthy apps in the Store.
+The Spotlight page in the Windows Store displays every time a user enters the Store.
+The content on this page can help them discover the most relevant, new, and noteworthy apps in the Store.

 Store value

 The Windows Store enables users to deposit cash value and redeem it for purchase of apps and in-app purchases.
-Users can enter the redemption code directly via the Windows Store.
+Users can enter the redemption code in the Windows Store when they’re ready to buy.

 Try before you buy

-The Windows Store allows users to acquire a trial version of participating apps prior to their purchase.
-Users can upgrade from their trial app to a full version of the app without going through an additional purchase procedure or changing their settings.
+Users can acquire a trial version of participating apps prior to purchasing.
+They can upgrade from their trial app to a full version of the app without going through an additional purchase procedure or changing their settings.

 User-based licensing

 The Windows Store policy allows developers to list an app as free and to use any third-party commerce platform (such as PayPal, Amazon, Google Checkout, direct relationship with Visa, and so on) for in-app purchases.
-All paid apps that are bought via the Windows Store are purchased using the default commerce platform provided by the Store.
+All apps that are bought from the Windows Store are purchased using the default commerce platform provided by the Store.

 Partner onboarding portal

-The Windows Store includes a scalable and effective on-boarding portal for partners to sign up and use the Windows Store service.
-This feature helps collect important information from partners and helps ensure appropriate access to Windows Store services based on contractual agreement between Microsoft and the partner.
+The Windows Store includes a scalable on-boarding portal for partners to sign up and use the Windows Store service.
+This feature helps collect important information from partners and helps ensure appropriate access to Windows Store services based on the contractual agreement between Microsoft and the partner.

 Roles and authorization

 The partner portal for the Windows Store defines administrator and site manager roles.
-This design helps partners have an efficient and yet flexible mechanism for leveraging the Store as a service.
-Users of the partner portal can be assigned different roles with different capabilities and access to the portal by an administrator.
+This design helps partners have an efficient and flexible mechanism for leveraging the Store as a service.
+The partner portal administrator can assign different roles with different capabilities and access rights to users.

 Access management

-Partners that violate the policies won’t be able to receive revenue, run promotions, or access telemetry and analytics data.
+Partners that violate the Store’s policies won’t be able to receive revenue, run promotions, or access telemetry and analytics data.
 Partners can appeal the decision.
 Upon dissolving this relationship, users’ experiences of customization revert to Microsoft topics and partners are no longer paid revenue.

 Revenue sharing

-The Windows Store provides a mechanism by which partners can get revenue share for all paid app sales on PCs sold by them and that have implemented OA 3.0.
-Partners have to implement the partner payout requirements.
+The Windows Store has a way for partners to share revenue from app sales on PCs that have implemented OEM Activation 3.0.

 Finance reporting portal

-Partners can track existing payments and history of payments through various reports on the financial reporting site, including information such as geography and other aggregated information.
+Partners can track existing payments and history of payments through various reports on the financial reporting site, including geographical and other aggregated info.

 Connected and Mobile

-Windows 8 makes it effortless to connect your PC to available networks and keeps you connected as you change locations.
+Windows 8 makes it effortless to connect your PC to available networks and stay connected as you change locations.

 Automatic network selection

 Windows 8 connects to one network at a time and prioritizes networks that are typically cheaper and faster (for example, Ethernet over Wi-Fi over WiMAX over Mobile Broadband).
 Windows also automatically switches users from a lower-prioritized network to a higher-prioritized network if one becomes available.
-Windows first waits until all activity on the network has stopped and then switches the user over to ensure that the user's experience is not disrupted.
+Windows first waits until all activity on the network has stopped, and then switches the user over to ensure that the user's experience isn’t disrupted.

 Wi-Fi Direct